YilinGao/Angular-Tutorial/README.md

 3. The `RouterOutlet` is a directive from the router library that is used like a **component**.
 It acts as a placeholder that marks the spot in the template where the router should display the components for that outlet.
 Its template selector is `<router-outlet></router-outlet>`.
 When the router detects the URL goes to some route defined in its RouterModule, it places its corresponding component as a sibling component to the `RouterOutlet component` (instead of replacing it).

-4. After the end of each **successful navigation lifecycle**, the router builds a tree of `ActivatedRoute` objects that make up the current **state** of the router.
-The tree of ActivatedRoute is called [RouterState](https://angular.io/api/router/RouterState).
-You can access the current RouterState from anywhere in the application using the [Router](https://angular.io/api/router/Router) service and the routerState property.
-Each ActivatedRouter provided methods to traverse up and down the route state tree to get information from parent, child, and sibling routes.
+4. After the end of each **successful navigation lifecycle**, the router builds a tree of [`ActivatedRoute`](https://angular.io/api/router/ActivatedRoute) objects that make up the current **state** of the router.
+The tree of ActivatedRoute is called [`RouterState`](https://angular.io/api/router/RouterState) (an interface that extends `Tree` and contains another `RouterStateSnapshot` field called `snapshot`).
+You can access the current RouterState from anywhere in the application using the [`Router`](https://angular.io/api/router/Router) service and its `routerState` property (`router.routerState.snapshot.root` -> `root: ActivatedRouteSnapshot`).
+Each `ActivatedRouter` provides methods to traverse up and down the route state tree to get information from parent, child, and sibling routes, and properties like `snapshot: ActivatedRouterSnapshot`, `paramMap`, and `queryParamMap`.

     This means to me, only after a navigation event succeeds (finishes, and finishes without errors), the new state will be recorded into the router.